 IKEA specific Header and Footer in all pages

-Job Search – Using predefined fields like Country, Location, Work Area, Job Type & Language (Using Cached Jobs Information in JST Database).
+Job Search – Using keyword and predefined fields like Country, Location, Work Area, Job Type & Language together.Cached Jobs Information in JST Database will be used for searching.

 Search fields values are stored in JST database and accessed by JST Web Application

-Job Search – Using keyword (Direct Brassring API access)
+Restrictions on keyword

+Special characters like ~()><@+- cannot be used as part of keyword

+Setting keyword size less than 3 characters will lead to performance issues in MySql so we will limit the minimum size for key word as 3

+The asterisk serves as the truncation (or wildcard) operator.
+Words match if they begin with the word preceding the * operator

+Keywords are case insensitive.
+Keyword Search will be performed using the logic provided below